Cryptveil/100-days-of-python/Days 11-20/Day 16/README.md

+# This is a "tutorial" day

-Day 16 is the same program as Day 15 but with OOP
+Day 16 is the same program as Day 15 but using OOP